theAeon/Private-Peer-Domain-Syndication/README.md

 The current idea of implementation is to create a hosts-file patch manager that downloads from a central repository (user-repos will be possible of course) that is verified through some kind of cert service.

-I know this is a fork but my name is on the original repo.